BanuPullaiahnaidu/BanuPullaiahnaidu.github.io/_pages/about.md

 Hi!
 Welcome to Banu's Website.

-Here I will be posting all the projects I work on, as part of my journey towards getting a Master Degree in Data Science.
+Here I will be posting projects I work on, as part of my journey towards getting a Master Degree in Data Science.

 Stay Tuned :)

-www.linkedin.com/in/banu-naidu-8780522
+<a href='#'>www.linkedin.com/in/banu-naidu-8780522</a>